bartoszlenar/Validot/.github/ISSUE_TEMPLATE/feature_request.md

 ## Feature description

-* Please provide the feature desciption in points.
+* Please provide the feature description in points.
 * What is the problem you're trying to solve?
 * What is in-scope and what is out-of-scope?